damianhakert/damianhakert.github.io/source/posts/2016-08-22-announcing-the-gitlab-issue-board.html.md

 ### Labels

 <i class="fa fa-check-circle-o fa-fw font-awesome green" aria-hidden="true"></i> When
-you move issues between lists, the label on the issue is automatically updated.
+you move issues between lists, the label on the issue is automatically updated, though it doesn't show on the issue card.

 <i class="fa fa-check-circle-o fa-fw font-awesome green" aria-hidden="true"></i> This
 new label is displayed in the Issue Tracker as well as on the issue itself.
 So, even if someone on